Theo 266 Church in the World

 Philipp G. Renczes, “Grace reloaded.
 Caritas in Veritate’s Theological Anthropology” Theological Studies 71/2 (2010), 273-290.

-11. Nov 21 The Liturgical structure of the Church
+11. The Liturgical and missionary structure of the Church

 12. Israel and the Church